-(Cooperative team policy information can be found in CIAC bylaws Section 3.0, of this Handbook)

-Application deadlines: Fall sports - May 1; Winter sport - September 15; Spring sports - January 15
+(Cooperative team policy information can be found in CIAC bylaws Section 3.0, of this Handbook) Application deadlines: Fall sports - May 1; Winter sport - September 15; Spring sports - January 15

-Application for: Application Date

-1. Names of School ols Applying 2.
+Application for: □ Initial □ Renewal Application 1 Date 1.
+Names of Schools App olying 2.
 City/Town 3.
-Principal's Name

-Host School (1)

-Coop School (2)

-Coop School (3)

-4. Sport (boys or girl) Total # of athletes allowed by CIAC
+Principal's Name Host School (1) Coop School (2) Coop School (3) Sport (boys or girl) Effective Date of Co-o Name of Co-op op Total # f of athletes allowed by CIAC

-5. Effective Date of Co-op ,

-6. Name of Co-op)

-7. Potential Parti er of students in each sc participate on this team.)
+7. Potential Participation (List number of students in each school who are expected to participate on this team.)
+Include eligibility lists for previous year.

-Grade H Host School (1) Co-op School (2) Co-op Schoo ol (3) Total

-10 11

-11 -

-Total

-nust include the expecte ed participants from the incoming 9th graders if this s application is submitted the previous school - vear.

-during the sport season preceding this applicat

-Grade I Host School (1) Co-op School (2) Co-op Schoo ol (3) Total
+Grade 9 Host School (1) Co-op School (2) Co-op School (3) Total

-10
+9 10

 11

-12
+12 Total

 Total

+Note: This figure must include the expected participants from the incoming 9th graders if this application is submitted the previous school year.

+8. Current Program Status (List the number of participants included in your program during the sport season preceding this application.)

+Grade o Host School (1) Co-op School (2) Co-op School (3) Total

+9 10

+11 12

+Total

-Dissolving an active CIAC approv ed co-op lies solely between the schools inv volved.
+Dissolving an active CIAC approved co-op lies solely between the schools involved.

+Addendums to this Application: (The following items must accompany this application in order for it to be processed.)

+A. A written statement expressing the reason for formation of this co-op.

+B. A written statement from all schools involved that they will adopt a "no cut" policy for this co-op.

-A. A writte B. A writte C. A writte en statement expressing en statement from all so the reason for formation thools involved that the league or six (6) comp tion in order for it to be processed.) icy for this co-op. is co-op.
+C. A written statement from your league or six (6) competing schools approving this co-op.

+D. The eligibility lists of previous sport season.